Home Contact Us FAQ's SiteMap

 Most people would recognize that recruiting a General Manager or a CFO is much different from hiring applicants for clerical or menial jobs.
 As a result of these differences, 2 types of recruiting services have developed over time to cater to each requirement.

 Virtually all junior and entry level positions are filled using the contingency recruiting model.
 Common names for the service include: employment agency, staffing & manpower firm, personnel recruitment and placement agency.
-Contingency Recruiting means their fee is conditional (or contingent) on a placement begin made.
+Contingency Recruiting means their fee is conditional (or contingent) on a placement being made.

 MANAGEMENT RULE